Cloud Native architecture - microservices, Kubernetes, CI/CD, and GitOps: what it is and how to implement it

 03

 Use a service mesh to encrypt traffic.
 Invest in people.
-Training staff, hiring Kubernetes and service mesh specialists, and growing in-house expertise are long-term investments.
+Training staff, hiring Kubernetes and service mesh specialists, and building internal expertise are long-term investments.
 Measure results.
-Track metrics (DORA, MTTR, infrastructure costs) and adjust the architecture.
+Track metrics such as DORA, MTTR, and infrastructure costs, then adjust the architecture.
 Cloud Native is a path of continuous improvement.
-Cloud Native architecture lets you adopt innovations faster, scale flexibly and save resources.
+Cloud Native architecture makes it possible to introduce innovations faster, scale flexibly, and save resources.

 04

-CNCF statistics show near-universal adoption: 89 % of organizations use a CN approach and 93 % use Kubernetes.
-Real-world cases demonstrate the benefits: shorter release cycles, higher performance, lower operating costs and improved reliability.
-But success depends on a sound strategy: proper decomposition, process automation, attention to security and staff training.
+CNCF statistics show near-universal adoption: 89% of organizations use the CN approach, and 93% use Kubernetes.
+Real-world cases show the benefits: shorter release cycles, higher performance, lower operating costs, and improved reliability.
+But success depends on a sound strategy: proper decomposition, process automation, attention to security, and staff training.

 05